-Here’s a few suggestions
+Here’s a few you can try

 Decide what exercises you’re going to do beforehand, and practice.
 By practice I don’t mean you should do a complete workout at home, but watch videos of the exercises.
 Exrx.net, Bodybuilding.com and Jefit are good places to look.
 Mimic the movements, so you know how it feels to perform the exercise.
 Go with a friend (if they have in experience, that’s even better) – that way you can help each other with the technique, and you will feel less vulnerable.